 Castile soap use to be a rare find, but now you can find it in practically any health food store or green shops online.

-With all the great benefits it comes with, and how safe it is, we used it as a base for our new Organic Sulfate-Free Castile Baby Wash.
-But we also included a unique blend of organic ingredients like:
+With all the great benefits it comes with, and how safe it is, we used it as a base for our new Sulfate-Free Baby Wash.
+But we also included a unique blend of plant-based ingredients like:

 - Coconut Oil